Methylphenidate (Absorbed through the skin)

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.

-- This medicine may make you feel dizzy or drowsy or have trouble seeing.
+- This medicine may make you dizzy or drowsy or cause trouble seeing.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Do not expose the patch to direct heat, such as a hair dryer, heating pad, electric blanket, water bed, or hot tub.